nc543/life/linux/bash/bash.md

        pattern  may  be  quoted to force the quoted portion to be matched as a string.
 Bracket expressions in regular  expressions  must  be  treated carefully,  since normal quoting characters lose their meanings between brackets.
-If the pattern is stored in a shell  variable,  quoting  the variable expansion forces the entire pattern to be matched as a string.
+If the pattern is stored in a shell 變數,  quoting  the 變數 expansion forces the entire pattern to be matched as a string.
-       Substrings matched by parenthesized subexpressions within  the  regular expression  are  saved in the array variable BASH_REMATCH.
+       Substrings matched by parenthesized subexpressions within  the  regular expression  are  saved in the array BASH_REMATCH.
 The element of BASH_REMATCH with index 0 is the portion of the string matching  the entire regular expression.
 The element of BASH_REMATCH with index n is the portion of the string matching the nth parenthesized subexpression.